stealjs/steal-svg/README.md

 Steal ([StealJS](http://stealjs.com/)) is a module loader with sane defaults.
 Say goodbye to debugging complicated configuration steps.
 It supports various module formats out of the box (ES6, CommonJS, AMD), and you can even use **a combination of multiple formats!** Steal will figure it out for you.

-With the _steal-svg_ plugin Steal can load SVG files into your application.
+With the _steal-svg_ plugin, Steal can bundle SVG files with your application.

 ## Install